 Bram is a partner at Everaert Immigration Lawyers, and co-head of its corporate immigration practice group.
 He provides strategic immigration planning to multinational companies doing business in the Netherlands.
-He frequently teaches corporate immigration courses to local practitioners, and is a contributing co-editor to Asiel&Migrantenrecht, the leading Netherlands’ immigration law review.
+He frequently teaches corporate immigration courses to local practitioners, and is a contributing co-editor to Asiel&Migrantenrecht, the leading immigration law review in the Netherlands.

-What do you enjoy most about working in corporate immigration?
+What did you find most challenging about entering the field of corporate immigration?

 Bram van Melle is a partner and co-head of the firm's corporate immigration practice.
 His practice focuses on business immigration.
 His client base is quite diverse, ranging from large multinational companies in need of high-volume application work, to start-ups and individuals.